Ada-Developers-Academy/core-unit-1/intro-to-git/commits.md

 - starts with a verb
 - finishes the sentence, "When we apply this commit, this commit will..."

 Specificity in commit messages helps you and your teammates understand the Git history when reviewing it.
 Most importantly, this helps you in the future, when you need to debug something and find what commit contains the bug.
-Specific commit messages could be difference between five hours or five minutes of debugging.
+Specific commit messages could be the difference between five hours or five minutes of debugging.

 ### Example Commit Messages